Web4u Corporation

 Alison Caspersen grew up in Edwards, Colorado and began her training at Vail Valley Academy of Dance under the direction of Anne Powell and Karen Samuelson.
 She received additional training from The Rock School for Dance Education of Pennsylvania, Milwaukee Ballet, Cincinnati Ballet, Washington Ballet, and Kaatsbaan.
 In addition, Ms. Caspersen was part of the Helen Pickett Choreographic Essentials Workshop in 2014.

-Ms. Caspersen received professional trainee status with Ballet Austin and performed with the company in The Nutcracker, choreographed by artistic director Stephen Mills.
+Ms. Caspersen received professional trainee status with Ballet Austin and performed with the company in The Nutcracker, choreographed by Artistic Director Stephen Mills.
 Ms. Caspersen continued her training with Atlanta Ballet as both a Conservatory dancer and contracted Fellowship artist.
 She has performed in Atlanta Ballet’s Nutcracker and Pinnochio and danced the featured role of the Evil Queen in Snow White.

 Ms. Caspersen taught Early Childhood, Ballet and Contemporary classes at the Atlanta Ballet Centre for Dance Education and as a ballet educator at Ballet Austin.
-Ms. Caspersen teaches all genres of dance at Georgia Academy of Dance & the Performing Arts.

 Ms. Caspersen was a Leading Artist for seven seasons of Georgia Dance Theatre professional company.
 She is currently a guest artist for the company.